 After a less than ideal birth experience with my first, dealing with PPD, and connecting with a lot of other families I became aware that how birthing people feel through this process is so important.
 Through research, education and experience I’ve come to understand how much support can mean for a new family.
 I’ve loved bringing food, teaching how to baby wear and supporting families with breastfeeding.
 Now that my kids are getting older I am able to put my passion into action.

 I have completed my training with Wise Woman Way of Birth.
-I have been volunteering as a La Leche League Leader for the past 2 years helping women with their questions and concerns around breastfeeding.
-I’m currently continuing my education in lactation studies.
+I have been volunteering as a La Leche League Leader for the past 7 years helping women with their questions and concerns around breastfeeding.
+I’m currently continuing my education in lactation studies, supporting VBAC families and Evidence Based care.
 I truly love volunteer work and have volunteered for several organizations over the years including Camp Goodtimes, Dreams Take Flight and as a speaker for the Terry Fox Foundation.

 I’m very excited to connect with families as a doula on the Sunshine Coast and help them get the birth they desire.
 When I’m not immersed in studying or work I love to spend time with my family and friends enjoying each others company.